 A Bible Study by Jack Kelley

-In Israel sundown Sept 16th 2012 marked the beginning of the year 5773, when Jews everywhere celebrate Rosh Hashanah, literally “head of the year.”
+This is the time of year when Jews everywhere celebrate Rosh Hashanah, literally “head of the year.”
 Although just before the Exodus the Lord changed the calendar so that the year would begin in the spring (Exodus 12:1) the Israelites continued to celebrate the New Year in the fall since Rosh Hashanah is an important date for other reasons.

 For instance it marks the beginning of the Days of Awe, the period between Rosh Hashanah and Yom Kippur when according to their religion Jews have 10 days to apologize, confess, and wherever possible make restitution for all the wrongs done to others during the year just ended.
 Tradition holds that in Heaven, books that record all the deeds of man are reviewed at the end of each year.
 If a person has been so totally unrighteous that no rehabilitation is possible, he or she is scheduled for death in the coming year.
 If a person has been so perfect that the book contains no demerits, he or she is immediately granted another year of healthy, prosperous life.
 Since very few people fit into either of those categories, for most Jews the books are held open for 10 days to give them a chance to clean up their act.
 On Yom Kippur, the books are closed, their behavior becomes a matter of record, and they’re held accountable for it.